PaperPrototype/spark-v6/README.md

 ## sendgridconfig
 go to app.sendgrid.com docs and you can create a free account.
 Or if you are logged in, use the test key provided and paste it into a `sendgridconfig` file in the root directory of the app.

+## githubclientsecret githubclientid
+create two files called `githubclientsecret` and `githubclientid` in the root directory.
+Now create an oauth app on github and register the homepage url as `http://localhost:8080` and the redirect url as `http://localhost:8080/settings/github/connect/return`

+now paste the clientid and clientscret into the files.
+Now github oauth should work locally.

 # Running
 Use `go run .` once you have the config files created and set.
 You may need to install dependancies using `go mod tidy`.